Small animals are victims of cruel live lure training

 • In December 2023, an unnamed Victorian greyhound handler was suspended after alleged baiting offences were uncovered.

-• In October 2023, it was reported that Zeke Kadir, a man who used a live rabbit strapped to a lure to train greyhounds during the 2015 live-baiting scandal in New South Wales, was given a lifetime ban from greyhound racing.
+• In October 2023, Zeke Kadir, who was caught on tape during the 2015 live-baiting scandal in New South Wales, was given a lifetime ban from greyhound racing.

 • In September 2023, the licence of Tasmanian's largest greyhound handler, Anthony Bullock, was suspended after he was found in possession of an animal part capable of being used as a lure.